gokulgadkar/gaming-aps-portfolio/README.md

 Searching in mobile games is very slow and especially when there we are searching through huge list of inventory items or huge list of cities you manage (In civilization/kingdom based games).
 In case of mobile games **space** plays an important role.

+**Limits on Mobile**:
+- Memory on most average phones are too low and therefore there is need for optimizing

+**Task**:
+- Space Optimization

+**2 step modifications for space optimization**
-We make 2 step modifications to solve this problem.
-First trie to radix tree then replacing standard arrays for storing pointer to Maps/hash-maps
+1. First Trie to Radix tree
+2. Replacing standard arrays for storing pointer to Maps/hash-maps

-Use of 2 modified Radix tree algorithms
+**Understanding second modification**
-##### 1. Radix tree + Maps
+1. **Radix tree + Maps**
 	 - **Modification**: Each node in a Radix Tree + Maps uses a map  to store pointers to its child nodes.
 The keys in the map are character sequences, and the values are pointers to child nodes.
 	 - **Memory Wise**: More efficient memory usage compared to a basic radix tree due to the space optimization from both the radix tree structure and the map's dynamic allocation.
 	- **Time Complexity**:
 		- **Insertion**: O(m * log(n)), where m is the length of the string and n is the number of distinct characters.
 		- **Search**: O(m * log(n)), where m is the length of the string and n is the number of distinct characters.
 	- **Space Complexity**: O(N * K), where N is the number of nodes and K is the pointer/reference size.

-##### 2. Radix tree + Hash-maps
+ 2. **Radix tree + Hash-maps**
 	- **Modification**: Each node in a Radix Tree + Hash-Maps uses a hash-map  to store pointers to its child nodes.
 The keys in the hash-map are character sequences, and the values are pointers to child nodes.
 	- **Memory wise**: Efficient memory usage with additional overhead for hash table metadata.
 Similar to Radix Tree+Maps, but with the dynamic allocation of hash-maps.
 	- **Time Complexity**:
 		- **Insertion**: O(m), where m is the length of the string.
 Hashmap operations (insert and search) are generally O(1) on average.
 		- **Search**: O(m), where m is the length of the string.
 	- **Space Complexity**: O(N * K), where N is the number of nodes and K is the pointer/reference size.

 ### In-App Bundle (New Approach for creating bundles of items)

 This method was developed to create customized bundles of in-game items based on user spending behavior and preferences.
 The first step involves collecting detailed statistics on how much users spend on each item within the game.
 By analyzing this data, we can determine the ratio of spending for each item, which we then scale to a standard value of 100.
 Any items that have a value of zero after scaling are discarded, as they do not hold significant perceived value to the users.

 Next, we evaluate the real-world value of these in-game items.
-In this context, the scaled perceived values serve as the costs, while the real-world values act as the weights.
+In this context, the scaled perceived values serve as the costs, while the real-world values of items act as the weights.
 This dual analysis allows us to generate a set of items and their respective quantities, which can be bundled together and presented to the users in a way that maximizes their appeal and utility.

 To ensure these bundles are range of casual user's range, we set the maximum weight as the average daily spending of users.
 This constraint ensures that the bundles are both attractive to users and acceptable limits of their spending budget.

-Algorithm used
+**Time Complexity**
+O(N * W * Q​)
+N- Number of items
+W - Weight capacity
+Q - maximum quantity

+**Advantage**

+**Algorithm used**
 - Knapsack Algorithm